Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 Free pirated plugins are how 30% of hacked sites I see got infected in the first place.
 I won't recommend them, install them, or work on a site that's running them without first removing them.

-Roughly half of my cleanups become a public blog post or case study.
-Clients' identifying details are always anonymized, but the malware patterns, file paths, and forensic process go public so other site owners can learn from them.
+When a cleanup reveals a useful malware pattern, I turn it into a public blog post or case study.
+Client-identifying details are anonymized, but the malware behavior, file paths, and forensic process are documented so other site owners can learn from it.

 No black-box proprietary scripts